 Project management software overview

 Uniting your team and preparing them to work as a unit is integral to your projects’ success.
 But without proper project management software, you may be doubling your efforts instead of optimizing them.
 Think of all the time you’ve spent juggling spreadsheets and managing your overflowing inbox.
-With the right tools, you can be more strategic with your resources.
+With the right project management software, you can be more strategic with your resources.

-There are two groups of tools designed for managing work more efficiently: work management/collaboration tools and personal productivity tools.
+There are two types of project management software designed for managing work more efficiently: work management/collaboration tools and personal productivity tools.

 Project management tools can vary from team to team, but most are computer programs that help users plan, execute, and manage projects in one centralized virtual location.